-4.4.34.6.4 VIOLATION CHARGE AND DAILY FINE
+4.6.4 VIOLATION CHARGE AND DAILY FINE

-- (1) Where a Member breaches the provisions of Norwegian Securities legislation or materially breaches these Rules, the Marketplace may resolve to impose a violation charge, payable to the Oslo Børs. - (2) The minimum level of fine is NOK 25,000 and the maximum level is NOK 1,000,000.
-The level of fine imposed on a Member is based on the circumstances in each individual matter and on the nature of the breach. - (3) Where a Member, its employees or officers fail to comply with the information requirements pursuant to section 4.53, Oslo Børs may impose a daily fine on the Member, employee or officer until such time as the information requirement is complied with.
+(1) Where a Member breaches the provisions of Norwegian Securities legislation or materially breaches these Rules, the Marketplace may resolve to impose a violation charge, payable to the Oslo Børs.

+(2) The minimum level of fine is NOK 25,000 and the maximum level is NOK 1,000,000.
+The level of fine imposed on a Member is based on the circumstances in each individual matter and on the nature of the breach.

+(3) Where a Member, its employees or officers fail to comply with the information requirements

+(4)(3) pursuant to section 4.35, Oslo Børs may impose a daily fine on the Member, employee or officer until such time as the information requirement is complied with.
 The daily fine may not exceed NOK 500,000 per day for the Member and NOK 50,000 per day for employees.

-4.4.44.6.5 PROCEDURES AND APPEAL
+4.6.5 PROCEDURES AND APPEAL

-- (1) A Member upon whom a daily fine or violation charge is imposed, or in respect of whom a decision is taken regarding termination of membership or withdrawal of authorization, shall be notified in writing of the decision and the grounds for the decision.
+(1) A Member upon whom a daily fine or violation charge is imposed, or in respect of whom a decision is taken regarding termination of membership or withdrawal of authorization, shall be notified in writing of the decision and the grounds for the decision.
 Information shall also be provided regarding the right to appeal to the Euronext Growth Oslo Appeals Committee, the time limit for such appeal, and the appeal procedure.
-The decision and the grounds for the decision shall be published. - (2) A Member may appeal against decisions of Oslo Børs made pursuant to this section 4.6.
-A decision involving a warning of the Member cannot be appealed. - (2)(3) The Appeals Committee's competence in matters concerning appeal of a decision made by Oslo Børs pursuant to this section 4.6, is limited to either upholding Oslo Børs' decision as is, or amending the decision in favor of the Member.
-The Appeal Committee's decisions and grounds are only being advisory to Oslo Børs, but normally Oslo Børs will abide by the advice given by the Appeals CommitteeThe Appeals Committee is limited only to decisions favoring the appeal, or to uphold the sanction, its decisions and grounds being advisory to the Exchange.
-Normally the Marketplace will abide by the advice given by the Appeals Committee. - (3) A Member may appeal against decisions of Oslo Børs made pursuant to this section 4.4.
+The decision and the grounds for the decision shall be published.

+(2) The Appeals Committee is limited only to decisions favoring the appeal, or to uphold the sanction, its decisions and grounds being advisory to the Exchange.
+Normally the Marketplace will abide by the advice given by the Appeals Committee.

+(3)(2) A Member may appeal against decisions of Oslo Børs made pursuant to this section 4.46.
 A decision involving a warning of the Member cannot be appealed.

+(3) The Appeals Committee's competence in matters concerning appeal of a decision made by Oslo Børs pursuant to this section 4.6, is limited to either upholding Oslo Børs' decision as is, or amending the decision in favor of the Member.
+The Appeal Committee's decisions and grounds are only being advisory to Oslo Børs, but normally Oslo Børs will abide by the advice given by the Appeals Committee.